1 Kings 2:29

 Quick Summary

 1 Kings 2:29 is a verse from the book of 1 Kings in the Old Testament.
-The NIV reads: "When King Solomon was told that Joab had fled to the tent of the Lord and was beside the altar, Solomon sent Benaiah son..."
+The KJV reads: "And it was told king Solomon that Joab was fled unto the tabernacle of the LORD; and, behold, he is by the altar.
+Then S..."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for 1 Kings 2:29